BigOokie/skywire-wing-commander/README.md

 ***

+## Uptime
+`/uptime`
+**Wing Commander** will dynamically generate a URL request to the [skywirenc.com](https://skywirenc.com) site for the currently connected local Nodes.
+The user will be presented with a hyperlink button in Telegram that they can click to be taken to the site to check their nodes uptime.

+Quite deliberatly, we have avoided attempting to compute uptime indipendantly.
+We prefer to utilise the same central source to remove ambiguity and potential for drift in calculations.

 # Known Issues
 The following section outlines some known issues that need to be taken into consideration by anyone running this software:
 - DNS level blocking/filtering of Telegram API domain on the Skywire nodes (or routers).
 [More detail provided below](#opendns-errors).